Ten Qualities of A Great Criminal Defense Attorney

 If you have been arrested and charged with a criminal offense, you will need a criminal attorney.
 If you’re like most people, you want the best – the one that will keep you out of jail or get your case dismissed if possible.
 However, how do you what know makes a great criminal attorney?
 Below you’ll find some attributes that great lawyers have and why they are so important when practicing law.

 #1 Education – A lawyer’s education is important for a number of reasons.
 Each law school is not the same.
 Some are more difficult than others, and a few are very prestigious.
 While this may not ensure a lawyer’s effectiveness, a great law education is highly recommended.
 As important as law school is, only a lawyer that participates in continuing legal education, seminars and conferences can be assured of being abreast of the latest criminal laws, trial techniques and advanced negotiating skills.

 #2 Experience – An experienced criminal attorney is a must.
-Some criminal attorneys do not have extensive trail experience and some have only worked on specific types of cases.
+Some criminal attorneys do not have extensive trial experience and some have only worked on specific types of cases.
 You never want to hire a lawyer who handles more than one type of law.
 Only work with a criminal defense specialist.
 You want a lawyer that has an extensive trial, plea bargaining and negotiating experience if you plan to get the best possible result in your case.
 Anything less could cost you your freedom.